damobrisbane/operator_baseline/README.md

 ## v0.3

 Change "minVersion" default behaviour.
 If specified in a cutspec, pass the minVersion through.
 If dynamic "highest channel version" required, then **must not** specify any minVersion value (previous behaviour was to ignore minversion in the cutspec).

+All REG_LOCATION to be csv separated to handle multiple locations.